find(1p) — Linux manual page

 Each invocation shall begin after the last pathname in

-the set is aggregated, and shall be completed before
+the set is aggregated, and shall be completed before the

-the find utility exits and before the first pathname in
+find utility exits and before the first pathname in the

-but it is otherwise unspecified whether the invocation
+is otherwise unspecified whether the invocation occurs

-two characters "{}" shall be replaced by the set of
+characters "{}" shall be replaced by the set of

 aggregated pathnames, with each pathname passed as a